 (Left) Students pipette their yeast cultures into the 100-well BioScreen plate.
 The BioScreen generates yeast outgrowth curves that students use to calculate yeast lifespan.

-(Right) Loading the Biocreen plate was a daily task.
+(Right) Loading the BioScreen plate was a daily task.
 Students got a lot of practice pipetting small volumes of yeast into the wells.

-(Left) Students make serial dilutions of yeast cultures for plating (left and center pannel.)
-A student carefully inserts the BioScreen plate into the BioScreen plate reader (right pannel.)
+(Left) Students make serial dilutions of yeast cultures for plating (left and center panel.)
+A student carefully inserts the BioScreen plate into the BioScreen plate reader (right panel.)